Medicare Basics.

 Many health insurance websites carry authoritative-sounding

-information -- and appear to be operated by impartial,
+information -- and appear to be operated by government,

-non-profit, or official sources -- but are actually operated
+non-profit, educational, or other impartial sources -- but are actually operated

 by marketing companies collecting leads for high-pressure